Sammi (TV series): Casting

-Ahad Raza Mir (son of actor Asif Raza Mir) and Pakistani singer Bilal Khan made their television debut with Mir portrayed the role of Salar and Khan portrayed Aaliyan.
-Nadia Afghan was finalised for the role of Naheed, the actress was given a leading role and was introduced in the fourth episode of the series.
+Bilal Khan and Ahad Raza Mir, the son of actor Asif Raza Mir made their television debut with Mir portrayed the role of Salar and Khan portrayed Aaliyan.
+Nadia Afgan was finalised for the role of Naheed, the actress was given a leading role and was introduced in the fourth episode of the series.
 Similarly Madiha Rizvi was selected for Zulekha Chaudhry, Rab Nawaz's wife.
+Rizvi found the part one of the most difficult roles for her.

+Principal photography

+The series was filmed in a village located in Interior Punjab, near Rahim Yar Khan.
+The principal photography lasted for almost a year due to the script arriving in bits and pieces from the writer, leading to changes in the plot and delayed filming.